SimonFromNeedham/Project_Euler_Problems/README.md

-# This repository contains my original python solutions to the first 25 problems on Project Euler.net
+Original python solutions for the first 25 problems on Project Euler.net